5 Resolutions For Pay Issues

 Let me give some background to my issue.
 We hire blue collar people.
 Mostly we hire men because of the lifting and manual strength it takes to do the job well.

-The job hard work but otherwise, they would be day-laborer, lawn care workers, roofers, etc. In other words, if they worked someplace else, it would be jobs that is just as labor intensive if not more.
+The job is hard work but otherwise, they would be day-laborer, lawn care workers, roofers, etc. In other words, if they worked someplace else, most likely, they would have jobs that are just as labor intensive if not more.

 I feel like we treat our employees pretty good.
-We have a rich benefit package including 401(k).
-We have little contest to try to make work fun.
+We have an attractive benefit package.
+We have games and contest to try to make work fun.
 We buy them pizza when they have to work extra hard.
 I’m calling ‘extra hard’ is when all hands on board to unload several trucks in a day.
-We give cash bonuses when an employee stands out like, receiving a compliment from a customer or does something that’s not asked of them, like cleaning the break room or mopping.
-We provide uniforms and give each $40 towards their steel toed shoes, etc.
+We give cash bonuses when an employee stands out like, receiving a compliment from a customer or do something that’s not asked of them, like cleaning the break room.
+We provide uniforms and give each a stipend towards their steel toed shoes, give them time off for little league ball games and ballet recitals, etc.

 Now for the suggestions from the group to solve my issue: